Neurocrine Biosciences Inc at Barclays Global Healthcare Confere

-Geoffrey Christopher Meacham - Barclays Bank PLC, Research Division - MD & Senior Research Analyst
+Carter Lewis Gould - Barclays Bank PLC, Research Division - Senior Analyst

-Okay, welcome to the second day of the Barclays Global Healthcare Conference.
-I'm Geoff Meacham.
-I'm the senior biopharma analyst here.
-And Scott Gaffner from my team is up with me on stage too.
-And we're thrilled to have Neurocrine Biosciences here.
-And on my right here is CEO, Kevin Gorman; and CFO, Matt Abernethy.
-Welcome, guys.
+All right.
+Good afternoon, and welcome to the Barclays Global Healthcare Conference.
+My name is Carter Gould, Senior biopharma analyst here at Barclays.
+Pleased to welcome Neurocrine Biosciences to the stage.

+We have Kevin Gorman, CEO; Matt Abernethy, CFO.
+Kevin, Matt, thanks very much for joining us here today.
+Really glad we could meet in person finally after a long period.
+We are overweight, Neurocrine, and very glad to have you guys today.

 Kevin C. Gorman - Neurocrine Biosciences, Inc. - CEO & Director

+Thank you very much, Carter, and thanks to Barclays for the invitation here.
+Really looking forward to -- good to see a lot of familiar faces.
+Before you start grilling me, I just wanted to say that we are going to be making forward-looking statements.
+So I would encourage you to look at our recent SEC filings.

-Geoffrey Christopher Meacham - Barclays Bank PLC, Research Division - MD & Senior Research Analyst
+Carter Lewis Gould - Barclays Bank PLC, Research Division - Senior Analyst

-So a lot of stuff to talk about, but maybe the most topical was the CAH data just coming out yesterday.
-I just want to kind of get you guys' view.
-Obviously, the adult data is sort of the segue into the ultimate pediatric population.
-But maybe kind of give us your high level.
-We'll get to some questio

 Neurocrine Biosciences Inc at Barclays Global Healthcare Conference Transcript